jhelmink/windows-itpro-docs/devices/surface/surface-dock-firmware-update.md

 4. After several seconds, disconnect your Surface Dock from your device and then wait for 5 seconds before reconnecting.
 The Surface Dock Firmware Update will normally update the dock silently in background after you disconnect from the dock and reconnect.
 The process can take a few minutes to complete and will continue even if interrupted.

+> [!NOTE]
+>
+> - Manually installing the MSI file may prompt you to restart Surface; however, restarting is optional and not required.
+> - You will need to disconnect and reconnect the dock twice before the update fully completes.

 ### Manual installation
 If preferred, you can manually complete the update as follows: